kddart/TextToBarcodePDF/README.md

 Alternatively drag files onto the drop pane.
 2. Check that the column index in the file (column with the barcode text) is correct in the table.
 3. Check the box for each file to be processed in the table.
+4. Select the desire barcode format (Default is Code 128)
 4. Click the "Save" button to create the output .pdf file at the desired location.
 The created file will automatically open

 Double click entries in the table to see the input file.